Home Contact Waywood Enterprises Blog

 "I have always loved music.
 My brother (a

-was at university.
+he was at university.

 a bit of piano) until I was 19 when I bought my first drum kit.
 My passion